 As well as allowing candidates to develop their language skills, the course will foster an awareness of Spanish culture and history.
 In addition to providing a secure foundation for study in higher education, the course equips candidates with a range of skills for careers in business, education and the arts.

-UCL - French and Spanish
+Destinations of students in recent years: UCL - French and Spanish

 Students will be expected to purchase their own textbook and grammar book.
 It is also expected that they will purchase a good quality Spanish to English dictionary.